antUnity/uLua-paddle-game/README.md

 # uLua Paddle Game

-uLua is a Lua Modding framework for Unity.
-It enables the development of a Lua API which may be used to add modding functionality to your Unity Project.
+uLua is a powerful Lua Modding framework for Unity.
+It enables the development of a Lua API which may be used to mod your Unity game.

 uLua wraps around MoonSharp and provides an object oriented Lua Modding framework.
 It works by setting up an application-wide Lua context and exposing game objects to it.